I always tell people that Cleveland is a “summer city;” there’s such a huge amount to do in Cleveland during the balmy summer months.

 - North Chagrin Reservation – Several hiking trails here have great colors, and the area around Squire’s Castle is also worth stopping to see.

 - Cuyahoga Valley National Park – Ohio’s only national park is excellent in the fall.
-Hike to Blue Hen Falls, check out the Everett Road Covered Bridge, or book a ticket on the Cuyahoga Valley Scenic Railroad for one of their “Fall Flyer” routes (these are still running in 2020, just at reduced capacity).
+Hike the Ledges Trail, check out the Everett Road Covered Bridge, or book a ticket on the Cuyahoga Valley Scenic Railroad for one of their “Fall Flyer” routes.

-Some local trees will starting changing in September, but peak color in this part of Ohio is usually around mid-October.
+Some local trees will start changing in September, but peak color in this part of Ohio is usually around mid-October.

 2. Visit Holden Arboretum